Mid-Senior Engineers: Reinvent your career with Robotics, earning $100k-$200k+ in the next 90 days. Learn More

 First, you’ll attach the motor wiper to the back of the clown.
 The motor shaft will then rotate a linkage that converts the rotational motion into linear motion which causes an illusion that the clown is moving the chair.

-All you need to get started is a rocking chair, wiper motor (10 to 20 RPM), a clown mask, and a power supply.
+All you need to get started is a rocking chair, a wiper motor (10 to 20 RPM), a clown mask, and a power supply.
 Find the complete Animatronic Rocking Chair tutorial here.

 5. Arduino Animatronic Eye Mech

-This project uses a couple of Servo Motors Arduino Uno and 3D printed components to make a creepy eyeball.
+This project uses a couple of Servo Motors Arduino Uno and 3D-printed components to make a creepy eyeball.

 Required Parts